Ain't: Etymology

-Contractions of to be not
+Inflections of the verb be

 Amn't as a contraction of am not is known from 1618.
 As the "mn" combination of two nasal consonants is disfavoured by many English speakers, the "m" of amn't began to be elided, reflected in writing with the new form an't.
 Aren't as a contraction for are not first appeared in 1675.
 In non-rhotic dialects, aren't lost its "r" sound, and began to be pronounced as an't.

 An't (sometimes a'n't) arose from am not and are not almost simultaneously.
 An't first appears in print in the work of English Restoration playwrights.
 In 1695 an't was used as a contraction of "am not", in William Congreve's play Love for Love: "I can hear you farther off, I an't deaf".
-But as early as 1696 Sir John Vanbrugh uses an't to mean "are not" in The Relapse: "Hark thee shoemaker!
+But as early as 1696 John Vanbrugh uses an't to mean "are not" in The Relapse: "Hark thee shoemaker!
 These shoes an't ugly, but they don't fit me".

 An't for is not may have developed independently from its use for am not and are not.
 Isn't was sometimes written as in't or en't, which could have changed into an't.
-An't for is not may also have filled a gap as an extension of the already-used conjugations for to be not.
+An't for is not may also have filled a gap in the paradigm of be.
 Jonathan Swift used an't to mean is not in Letter 19 of his Journal to Stella (1710–13): It an't my fault, 'tis Patrick's fault; pray now don't blame Presto.

 An't with a long "a" sound began to be written as ain't, which first appears in writing in 1749.
 By the time ain't appeared, an't was already being used for am not, are not and is not.
 An't and ain't coexisted as written forms well into the nineteenth century—Charles Dickens used the terms interchangeably, as in Chapter 13, Book the Second of Little Dorrit (1857): "'I guessed it was you, Mr Pancks", said she, 'for it's quite your regular night; ain't it? ...
 An't it gratifying, Mr Pancks, though; really?'".
-In the English lawyer William Hickey's memoirs (1808–1810), ain't appears as a contraction of aren't; "thank God we're all alive, ain't we..."
+In the memoirs (1808–1810) of the English lawyer William Hickey, ain't appears as a contraction of aren't; "thank God we're all alive, ain't we..."